3.01 Architecture in Berlin. A Walk through History - FULLY BOOKED

 ECTS credits: 5

-This course gives a wide overview of the development of public and private architecture in Berlin during the 19th, 20th and 21st centuries.
+This course provides an overview of the development of public and private architecture in Berlin during the 19th, 20th and 21st centuries.
 Following an introduction to the urban development and architectural history of the Modern era, the Neo-Classical period will be surveyed with special reference to the works of Schinkel.
-This will be followed by classes on architecture of the German Reich after 1871, which was characterized by both modern and conservative tendencies and the manifold activities during the time of the Weimar Republic in the 1920s such as the Housing Revolution.
-The architecture of the Nazi period will be examined, followed by the developments in East and West Berlin after the Second World War.
-The course concludes with a detailed review of the city’s more recent and current architectural profiles, including an analysis of the conflicts concerning the re-design of Berlin after the Cold War and the German reunification.
+This will be followed by classes on architecture of the German Reich after 1871, which was characterized by both modern and conservative tendencies and the manifold activities during the time of the Weimar Republic in the 1920s such as Modernist avantgarde and the Housing Revolution.
+The architecture of the Nazi period will be examined, followed by the developments in the divided city in East and West Berlin after the Second World War.
+The course concludes with a detailed review of the city’s more recent and current architectural profiles, including a critical analysis of the conflicts concerning the re-design of Berlin after the Cold War and the German reunification and contemporary planning issues.